Jayson Tatum NBA Playoffs Player Props: Celtics vs. Heat

-The Boston Celtics, Jayson Tatum included, hit the court versus the Miami Heat at 8:30 PM ET on Friday in the 2023 NBA Playoffs.
+Jayson Tatum and his Boston Celtics teammates face the Miami Heat in the 2023 NBA Playoffs, at 8:30 PM ET on Sunday.

-If you'd like to place a bet on Tatum's props, we break down his available ones, providing some stats and trends, below.
+If you'd like to place a wager on Tatum's props, we look at his available ones, providing some stats and trends, below.

 Jayson Tatum Prop Bets vs. the Heat